Sport in Uzbekistan: Ice hockey

 Uzbekistan used to be part of the Soviet Union national ice hockey team.
 Humo Tashkent, a professional ice hockey team was established in 2019, with the aim of joining Kontinental Hockey League (KHL).
 Humo play their games at the Humo Ice Dome costing over €175 million; both the team and arena derive their name from the mythical Huma bird, a symbol of happiness and freedom.

 Humo Tashkent was a member of the reformed Uzbekistan Ice Hockey League which began play in February 2019.
 The UIHL consisted of three other teams Binokor Tashkent, HK Tashkent, & Semurg Tashkent, with all of the teams playing out of the Humo Ice Dome.
 Semurg became the champions in the playoffs.

 Uzbekistan Hockey Federation (UHF) joined the International Ice Hockey Federation (IIHF) as a member in 2019.
 The men's national team recently qualified for the IIHF Division III in Hong Kong.

 Rugby union

 Uzbekistan used to be part of the Soviet Union national rugby union team, but since its independence in 1991, Uzbekistan has created its own national team.

 Handball

-Handball is one of Uzbekistan's most popular sports, but nothing special has been achieved.
+Handball is one of Uzbekistan's most popular sports.
+However, much remains to be achieved by Uzbekistan at International level.